chienhsiang-hung/blog/content/posts/2022/Mock Technology Consulting Case Interview (Case Study) Architecture Strategy/index.md

 -   Additional goals of the project include adapting to foreign languages, standardizing internal reporting and decreasing throughput time for form processing.

 ### Q1
-**Your manager has asked you to develop the new architecture plan by analyzing the current systems and interviewing stakeholders.
+Your manager has asked you to develop the new architecture plan by analyzing the current systems and interviewing stakeholders.
 What aspects of the current system would you want to analyze?
-How would you gather the information?**
+How would you gather the information?

+{{< admonition type=note title="Intuition" open=false >}}

+{{< /admonition >}}